Frequently Asked Questions

 How do I become a personal support worker (PSW)?

 Personal support workers are licensed or qualified through the Department of Human Services (DHS).
 Community Pathways assists with this process as a part of our contracted role with Oregon DHS.
-To become qualified as a PSW through Community Pathways, schedule a meeting with our provider specialist.
-Call (503) 935-5243 ext.
+To work for customers of Community Pathways, schedule a PSW enrollment meeting with our provider specialist by calling (503) 935-5243 ext.
 245.

 Learn more about PSW enrollment.

 what credentials do i need to renew and when?

 Visit the Oregon DHS website for PSW renewal paperwork

 PSW's are responsible for renewing their: